benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q008.png)

-'Empty' and 'Not empty' conditions are valid for properties for which empty (missing) values are allowed.

 ## Quantifiers #2

 **A second way to use quantifiers:** The left component ends with a relationship, and each right component starts with either: